Get started now.

 - If you don't pass on your first attempt, you may be able to retake the exam after a waiting period.
 Each province and territory has its own rules about additional attempts.

-7. Why Should I Pursue a Red Seal Endorsement?
+8. Why should I pursue a Red Seal endorsement?

 Earning your provincial Certificate of Qualification is terrific, even if you live in a region where your trade isn't regulated.
 After all, most employers prefer to hire people with verified credentials.
 But if you want to move to a different part of Canada, it can be a real advantage to have an extra mark of distinction.

-The best way to ensure you can work in the location you want is to obtain a Red Seal endorsement.
+The best way to ensure you can work in your desired location is to obtain a Red Seal endorsement.
 It is the only qualification that can provide you with automatic acknowledgement of your skills in any Canadian province or territory where your trade might have regulatory requirements.
 In short, it's all about giving you mobility.

 But it's also a signal to employers that you can provide excellent workmanship, and it gives them assurance in your abilities, which can give you a major edge in the job market.

-8. Where Do I Register for a Red Seal Apprenticeship?
+9. Where do I register for a Red Seal apprenticeship?

 Go to an office in your region for the government department responsible for handling trade certification.
 Each province and territory has one: